Table of Contents

 - Military Family Advisory Network (MFAN)

-There are individual organizations that are niche to subject matter like Partners in PROMISE who fight for Exceptional Family Member Program (EFMP) families and National Military Spouse Network (NMSN) who advocates for military spouse employment.
+Also review individual organizations niche to subject matters like Partners in PROMISE, which fights for Exceptional Family Member Program (EFMP) families, and National Military Spouse Network (NMSN), which advocates for military spouse employment.

-You can also start small, by looking for social media groups to partner with.
-Find organizations that are task-oriented and well-organized vs. a community chat room.
+You can also start small by looking for social media groups to partner with.
+Find organizations that are task-oriented and well-organized rather than a community chat room.
 The former can get your agenda moving, while the latter may just be a distraction.